Kingsland45/VirtualServerProject/README.md

 If you would like to see my other work, such as AI training models using Python or my Infectous Disease Simulator, please email me: austinkingsland04@gmail.com

-There are two files in this repository unrelated to the project, these are the two python scripts.
+There are files in this repository unrelated to the project, these are the two python scripts and the C++ file.
 These are here for the curious employer who may want to see some higher level mathematics or a more challenging coding project / file.
 Again, they are unrelated to my back end server project and will be removed at a later date.

 Technology used: VirtualBox, Linux Server, Openstack, Apache, MariaDB, SSH, Nano, RSA encryption.